Student Project Ideas

 Bachelor

-Low-level controller of a robotic arm
+Pose estimation of a robotic arm using a depth camera

 Requirements